Bork1507/TestFR/README.md

 # TestFR
-Program in development...
+Program in development.

-The program for test fiscal printers
+The program for test fiscal printers.

 Supported fiscal printers:
 from the company Service Plus, Russia: